kushal-10/KittiEval/README.md

 - type (required): The dataset type to use.
 Valid options are: `custom`, `base`

 2) Same procedure for Trained YOLO models.
-A list of trained models can be found - [HF Collections](https://huggingface.co/collections/Koshti10/yolo-v10-trained-66b259715ab1dc49cd85e2ac)
+A list of trained models can be found - [HF Collections](https://huggingface.co/collections/Koshti10/yolo-v10-trained-66b259715ab1dc49cd85e2ac).
+Have the weights saved locally and same cli command as the base models - Replace model name with path to the weights
 ## 4) Evaluation

 After Inference all result files will be saved hierarchically under results.
 Run the following to create `results.html`, and `results.csv`